rust-lang/rfcs/text/0000-respect-lockfiles.md

 cause issues in dependees, since the old versions of the dependency have been tested in the dependee, and the new versions have not.

+Additionally, this makes tracking down issues in a built binary very difficult.
+If a user has installed a binary with `cargo install`, and then reports issues with that binary, even if the version of the binary is known, it is more-or-less impossible to know which versions of which dependencies were used, since it depends on *when* `cargo install` was run, and the update history of all dependencies.
+This makes `cargo install`ed binaries essential black boxes with unknown dependency versions.

 One possible alternative is to add a `--unlocked` flag, and require that one of `--locked` and `--unlocked` be passed to `cargo install`, avoiding the element of surprise.
 This however would be extremely disruptive, as all instances of